 Did you know that alcohol distilleries all over Australia are now manufacturing and selling hand sanitiser?
 Yes, now you can enjoy your isolation, sipping on some Archie Rose Gin with hands that are fragrantly sterile with the botanicals usually reserved for their spirits.
-If you want their grapefruit, cassia, cardamom and thyme sanitiser, you may have to join an enthusiastic waiting list, or simply try Brisbane Distillery, Cape Byron Distillery, Tambourine Mountain Distillery, Wise Wine or one of the dozens of others making their own bottles of the clean stuff.
+If you want their grapefruit, cassia, cardamom and thyme sanitiser, you may have to join an enthusiastic waiting list, or simply try Brisbane Distillery, Cape Byron Distillery, Tambourine Mountain Distillery, Wise Wine or one of the dozens of others, making their own bottles of the clean stuff.

-While dwindling medical supplies sent feelings of dread through much of our community, several people and businesses acted fast to come to the rescue.
+While dwindling medical supplies sent feelings of dread through much of our community, several people and businesses have come to the rescue.
 Erebus Motorsport used its Supercars workshop and team in Melbourne to develop full face masks and a protective perspex box to shield health care workers from infected patients.
 The Erebus Dandenong workshop then went into full swing, manufacturing the equipment for distribution.
 The design for the ventilation masks was adapted from a 3D printed snorkelling mask, making them quick and easy to mass produce.

 Another Australian business that have been fast to meet demands is South Australian packaging company Detmold Group.
 They are employing around 160 new staff to produce surgical masks and respirators to help stop the spread of COVID-19.
 The South Australian and Federal Governments have placed an order for 145 million masks between them, which are being manufactured at Detmold’s plant in Brompton, Adelaide.